CERTCC/SSVC/doc/md_src_files/060_decision-trees.md

 The SSVC version 1  ~applier~ deployer tree had 225 rows when we wrote it out in long text form.
 It only has four outcomes to differentiate between.
-Thus on average that decision process treats one situation (combination of decision values) as equivalent to 65 other situations.
+Thus, on average that decision process treats one situation (combination of decision values) as equivalent to 65 other situations.
 If nothing else, this means analysts are spending time gathering evidence to make fine distinctions that are not used in the final decision.
 The added details also make it harder for the decision process to accurately manage the risks in question.
 This difficulty arises because more variance and complexity there is in the decision increases the possibility of errors in the decision process itself.